2025 Tilga Art Prize

 • 4th Prize winner - $1,000

-The 1st Prize winner also receives an all expense paid residency.
+The 1st Prize winner also receives an all expense paid 3-month residency at Bag Factory Artists’ Studios in Johannesburg.

 • Personal Mentorship